Why is Cold Plasma Clean® technology a revolutionary advance for hand dryers?

 No!
 You will experience comfortable, warm air, as with other heated American Dryer models.

-How does American Dryer’s patented Cold Plasma Clean compare with other companies’ hand dryers’ “clean” technologies?
+How does American Dryer’s patented Cold Plasma Clean compare with “clean” technologies found in other hand dryers?

 HEPA filters also create the need for ongoing dryer maintenance, so they don’t clog and potentially cause dryer failure.

 Will other companies’ dryers offer Cold Plasma Clean?

 No!
 American Dryer’s patented technology means that our company is the only one that offers Cold Plasma Clean technology in hand dryers.

 Traditional hand dryers use a slower moving large volume of warm air to evaporate moisture from one’s hands.
 The low velocity of the air is slow to penetrate the surface tension of the water, resulting in long drying times.
 The eXtremeAir high speed hand dryer uses a high velocity jet of warm air to quickly break up this surface tension for quick removal and evaporation.
 The result is a drying time of 10 to 15 seconds.